kent250/todolist-fsa-backend/README.md

 **General Notes:**

 * The API is currently deployed at https://todolist-fsa-backend.onrender.com
-* Responses include status codes to indicate success or failure.
+* Responses include status codes to indicate success.

  ### Create New Task